bofrede/django-bootstrap-rm/README.md

 ## Requirements

 In order to use this project you'll need to have the following tools installed in your development box.

 * Docker & Docker Compose
 * Python 3
 * npm
 * Python editor
-* Bitbucket account
+* Bitbucket free account
-* Heroku account
+* Heroku free account

 ### Docker